tansharma/munkidocs/Setup/munki-enroll/README.md

 EDIT
 > As we have a number of sub-domains we've made an alteration to the server side enroll.php script
 > that allows us to assign additional 'manifests' based on a machines sub-domain.
-For an educational
+For an environment
-> environment like our this proves to be quite handy.
+> like ours this proves to be quite handy.
 There's a _copy_ of the modified enroll.php file
 > in the munki-enroll scripts folder.